zowe/docs-site/docs/user-guide/install-zos.md

       //ZOWESVR   PROC SRVRPATH='/zowe/install/path'
       ```

-    to replace the `/zowe/install/path` with the location of the Zowe runtime directory that contains the explorer server.
+    to replace the `/zowe/install/path` with the location of the Zowe runtime directory that contains the z/OS Services.
 The install process inserts the expanded `install:rootDir` value from the `zowe-install.yaml` file into the SRVRPATH for you by default.
 Otherwise you must specify that path on the START command when you start Zowe in SDSF:

       ```
       /S ZOWESVR,SRVRPATH='$ZOWE_ROOT_DIR'